Cornell University ECE4760

 A cell transfer is initiated in one of two ways:

-• Software can initiate a cell transfer, but if you use this for every cell transfer, you are mostly defeating the benefits of DMA.
-Don't do this.
+• Software can initiate a cell transfer, but don't do this.
+If you use software to start every cell transfer, you are mostly defeating the benefits of DMA.

-HOWEVER: Software can initiate a block transfer.
+HOWEVER: Software can be used to initiate a block transfer.
 For long blocks, like sounds or strings, this is an efficient use of the CPU.

 The protothreads routine PT_DMA_PutSerialBuffer starts a block transfer by enabling a DMA channel.